BZIvanov/Bookmarks/README.md

 Run the below commands in the root folder of the project.

 Run the below command to start the docker container and run the migrations.
+With Windows use the bash terminal, VS code terminal might not like the sleep command.

 ```bash
 npm run dev:database:restart